 Independent or directed study on a subject chosen and outlined by the advanced student with the approval of the instructor and the Department Chairperson.
 The study should involve considerable research and may include practical experience with students.
+This course is graded on a letter grade system.

-Elementary Education\ (EEL)
+Elementary Education (EEL)